-If we use an existing transmitter with known carrier frequency and proper antenna, we can detect flying object as signals surrounding the transmitter carrier frequency.
-We planned this experiment with the same station configuration as was described in section 2.1.
-The ISS as object and GRAVES radar transmitter were selected as adequate testing objects (We know ISS reflections from previous experiments).
-This experiment could be realised by previously described interferometer station, but unfortunately we missed the suitable orbit pass due to technical lacks with station configuration.
+If we use the existing transmitter with the known carrier frequency and a proper antenna, we can detect a flying object as signals surrounding the transmitter carrier frequency.
+We planned this experiment with the same station configuration as was described in Section 2.1.
+The International Space Station (ISS) as the object and GRAVES radar transmitter were selected as adequate testing objects.
+(We know ISS reflections from previous experiments).
+This experiment could be realized by the interferometer station described previously.
+However, we missed unfortunately the suitable orbit pass due to technical lacks with station configuration.